Healthcare professionals and patients in a clinical setting

 Myeloma and stem cell transplants

-If you’re diagnosed with myeloma, you’ll have an initial course of treatment which aims to keep it under control.
-However, full remission is not always possible.
-You might then have a stem cell transplant.
+If you’re diagnosed with myeloma, you may have an initial course of treatment which aims to keep it under control.
+If this does not achieve full remission, you may then have a stem cell transplant.
+A stem cell transplant may also be considered as an initial treatment option.

 People with myeloma are most likely to have an autologous transplant – when doctors use your own stem cells.